mootools/mootools-core/Docs/Types/String.md

 ### Examples:

-	"i like cookies".capitalize(); //returns "I Like Cookies"
+	'i like cookies'.capitalize(); //returns 'I Like Cookies'